Bunnings have gone to VCAT. The case number for the VCAT case is P1683/2020.

 The council wants this site to be partly used for employment creation.
 The developers claim that 120 people will be employed on this site (compared with 30 currently).
 But jobs will be lost when Bunnings on Sydney Rd closes, and the Glenlyon Bunnings would reduce sales (and hence jobs) in the other hardware stores that already exist in this area.
 Furthermore, some local businesses will be adversely affected.
 We need development on this site that will create real new jobs, not displace jobs from elsewhere.

-If you object to this development, please lodge a written objection to Moreland Council as soon as possible.
-The Council will accept objections until it decides on the application in mid December.
+If you object to this development, you may lodge a written objection to Moreland Council (see below).

 Send a letter of objection to Locked Bag 10, Moreland 3058; or use their website to send it electronically.